 And, finally, as a favor to one another, and to strengthen our democracy, we all can check the credibility of the source before we pass along something we heard at work or saw on our social media feed or the Internet.

-About the author: Peter A. Facione, PhD, is recognized internationally as an expert in critical thinking.
-In this essay he is speaking on that topic, based on decades of experience teaching and researching it.
+Peter A. Facione, PhD, the founder of Insight Assessment, is recognized internationally as an expert in critical thinking.
+In this blog post, he is speaking on that topic, based upon decades of experience researching and teaching it.
 He can explain the basis for each of the ten recommendations in more detail, if asked.
-He is speaking truthfully, he is not biased about critical thinking or the many benefits it offers to everyone.
-Although he holds the copyright, he offers this essay for free distribution to anyone who wishes to download a copy.
-When he wrote this essay, he was not under duress and he was of sound mind.
+He is speaking truthfully.
+He is not biased about critical thinking or the many benefits it offers to everyone.
+When he wrote this document, he was not under duress and he was of sound mind.